tsdiokno/abl/content/docs/roma-3.md

 [^27]: Where, then, is boasting?
 It is excluded.
 By what kind of law?
 By one of works?
 No, on the contrary, by a law of faith.

-[^28] Dahil malinaw na na ang isang tao ay napapawalang-sala sa pamamagitan ng pagtitiwala bukod sa kautusan.
+[^28] Dahil malinaw na na ang isang tao ay napapawalang-sala sa pamamagitan ng pagtitiwala bukod sa Kautusan.

 [^28]: For we conclude that a person is justified by faith apart from the works of the law.